amybru/byioboba/README.md

 > A barista in a cafe/owner of a small business wants to see what new drinks and popular ingredients their customers enjoy.

+1. User loads app and is directed to the home page (index.html).
+The user is able to see a brief introduction to what boba tea is.
+They are also able to see a large button to browse drinks available in the database.
+At the bottom of the page, the user can also see a button to add a new drink.
+These buttons are also available in the navbar at the top of the page.

+2. User clicks on the browse drinks button in either the navbar or on the home page, taking them to a page to view all available drinks (drinks.html).

+3. User uses the search feature to search by drink type to see what popular pairings other users enjoy.

+4. The user is able to scroll down the page to see previews of each drink.
+Clicking on any of these entries will lead the user to a page (drinkCard.html) where they can see more information about the drink.